rcosta-git/braintrade/README.md

     ```
 *   You should see OSC messages printed if the connection is working.
 Press Ctrl+C to stop.

-### 2. Run the Monitor (`main.py`)
+### 2. Run the Backend Monitor (`main.py`)

+*   This script runs the core data processing and state logic.
 *   Start streaming from Muse Direct.
-*   Run the monitor script:
+*   In your first terminal (project root), run the monitor script:
     ```bash
     python3 main.py
     ```
 *   The script will first run the baseline calculation (default 60s).
 Please relax during this time.
-*   After baseline calculation, it will enter the real-time monitoring loop and display a UI window.
+*   After baseline calculation, it will enter the real-time monitoring loop.
+It no longer displays its own UI window directly.
+Press Ctrl+C to stop.
-*   Observe the console output and the UI for state information.
-Press Ctrl+C to stop the script and close the UI window.

-### 3. Run with Shorter Baseline (for testing)
+### 3. Run the API Server (`web_server.py`)

-*   To speed up testing, you can use a shorter baseline duration:
+*   This server provides the data from the backend monitor to the web UI.
+*   In a second terminal (project root), run the API server using Uvicorn:
     ```bash
+    uvicorn web_server:app --reload --port 8000
+    ```
+*   Keep this terminal running.

+### 4. Run the Web UI Frontend

+*   This serves the web application dashboard.
+*   In a third terminal, navigate to the `web/` directory and start the development server:
+    ```bash
+    cd web
+    npm run dev  # or yarn dev, or bun run dev
+    ```
+*   Open your web browser and navigate to the address shown (usually `http://localhost:5173`).
+*   You should see the dashboard updating with data from the backend.

+### 5. Run Monitor with Shorter Baseline (for testing)

+*   To speed up testing the backend, you can use a shorter baseline duration when running `main.py`:
+    ```bash
+    # In the first terminal (instead of the command in step 2)
     python3 main.py --baseline-duration 10
     ```

-### 4. PPG BPM Test (`test_ppg_bpm.py`)
+### 6. PPG BPM Test (`test_ppg_bpm.py`)

 *   A utility script to test the PPG-to-BPM estimation logic using simulated data.
     ```bash
     python3 test_ppg_bpm.py
     ```

-### 5. Run Unit Tests
+### 7. Run Unit Tests

-*   To run the unit tests, use the command:
+*   To run the Python unit tests, use the command from the project root:
     ```bash
     python3 -m unittest discover tests
     ```
-    *   Ensure you are in the project root directory when running this command.
     *   All tests in the `tests/` directory will be discovered and run.

 ## Project Structure